 Plum tart with roasted marzipan

-I used premade puff pastry.
+I used pre-made puff pastry (I used regular 10 x 10 squares that are sold in the frozen section here).
 You can do this with short crust pastry too but I didn’t feel like making pastry so went for the easy option and fresh out of the oven this is simply fantastic.
 If you can get your hands on roasted marzipan it is totally worth it but if not regular marzipan will do the trick or even a frangipane filling will be nice here as well.

 Plum tart with roasted marzipan